danielbodnar/awesome-stars/README.md

 ## es6

+- [webpack/webpack](https://github.com/webpack/webpack) - A bundler for javascript and friends.
+Packs many modules into a few bundled assets.
+Code Splitting allows for loading parts of the application on demand.
+Through "loaders", modules can be CommonJs, AM
 - [jamesgeorge007/scaffold-static](https://github.com/jamesgeorge007/scaffold-static) - Scaffolding utility for vanilla-js
 - [emyann/matron](https://github.com/emyann/matron) - A Domain Specific Language à-la Dockerfile with a CLI to scaffold your projects.
 - [SimulatedGREG/electron-vue](https://github.com/SimulatedGREG/electron-vue) - An Electron & Vue.js quick start boilerplate with vue-cli scaffolding, common Vue plugins, electron-packager/electron-builder, unit/e2e testing, vue-devtools, and webpack.